 Robert S. Litwak is senior vice president and director of international security studies at the Woodrow Wilson International Center for Scholars.
 Dr. Litwak is also a consultant to the Los Alamos National Laboratory.
 He served on the National Security Council staff as director for nonproliferation in the first Clinton administration.
 He was an adjunct professor in the Security Studies Program at Georgetown University’s School of Foreign Service and has held visiting fellowships at Harvard University’s Center for International Affairs, the International Institute for Strategic Studies, the Russian Academy of Sciences, and Oxford University.
-Dr. Litwak is author of Rogue States and U.S Foreign Policy, Outlier States, and most recently, Preventing North Korea’s Nuclear Breakout, Iran’s Nuclear Chess, and Deterring Nuclear Terrorism.
+Dr. Litwak is author of Rogue States and U.S Foreign Policy, Outlier States, and most recently, Managing Nuclear Risks and Nuclear Crises with North Korea and Iran.
 He is a member of the Council on Foreign Relations.

 Robert S. Litwak

 Neither North Korea nor Iran will accept a transformational U.S. negotiating position that they regard as tantamount to regime suicide.
 Transactional diplomacy offers a plausible pathway for constraining, not eliminating, these states’ threatening capabilities.

 Regime Change: U.S. Strategy through the Prism of 9/11

 Rogue States and U.S. Foreign Policy: Containment after the Cold War

 Nuclear Proliferation after the Cold War (edited with Mitchell Reiss)